soumitag/multiSLIDE/README.md

 **multiSLIDE** is available online at: http://137.132.97.109:56695/multislide/#/.
 Alternatively, you may launch **multiSLIDE** locally on your computer following the instructions below.

-## Launch multiSLIDE using a Docker Image
+## Launch multiSLIDE locally using a Docker Image

 The preferred way to use a local instance of **multiSLIDE** is using the pre-built Docker image available at Docker Hub.